top of page

 Here’s why drinking two cups of organic spearmint tea daily will help clear that acne up…

-A 2015 study by the American Academy of Dermatology, compared 100
+A 2015 study by the American Academy of Dermatology, compared 100 milligrams of prescription minocycline (an oral acne medication) with two cups of organic spearmint tea ingested daily.

 Minocycline reduced acne lesions by 52% after three months, but caused side effects in about 20% of patients.
 Spearmint tea reduced inflammatory acne lesions by 25% after just ONE month and by 51% after three months, with NO side effects!